github/docs/content/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repository-visibility.md

 {% data reusables.repositories.about-internal-repos %} For more information on innersource, see {% data variables.product.prodname_dotcom %}'s whitepaper "[An introduction to innersource](https://resources.github.com/whitepapers/introduction-to-innersource/)."

 All enterprise members have read permissions to the internal repository, but internal repositories are not visible to people {% if currentVersion == "free-pro-team@latest" %}outside of the enterprise{% else %}who are not members of an organization{% endif %}, including outside collaborators on organization repositories.
-For more information, see {% if currentVersion == "free-pro-team@latest" or "github-ae@latest" %}"[Roles in an enterprise](/github/setting-up-and-managing-your-enterprise/roles-in-an-enterprise#enterprise-members)" and {% endif %}"[Repository permission levels for an organization](/articles/repository-permission-levels-for-an-organization)."
+For more information, see {% if currentVersion == "free-pro-team@latest" or currentVersion == "github-ae@latest" %}"[Roles in an enterprise](/github/setting-up-and-managing-your-enterprise/roles-in-an-enterprise#enterprise-members)" and {% endif %}"[Repository permission levels for an organization](/articles/repository-permission-levels-for-an-organization)."

 {% data reusables.repositories.internal-repo-default %}